Give yourself a chance

 My name is Rosa, I'm married and I have 3 children, one of whom, the youngest, is 16 and has intellectual disability. – says Rosa Lindi, founder of Equilibri.
 This requires a certain care, a journey, different from yours, in a world I did not belong to before.
 Meeting different families with disable children, I saw the tough time they had in managing them.
 We met in various rehabilitation clinics.
 While our children were having their therapies we had the time to chat and the things that came out the most were the lack of personal time, overlooking other children, neglecting the partner.
 I am part of a parish community and an association, Banca del Gratuito [Bank of Free Things]; one evening we discussed what we can do to serve our society and I said: "Why don’t we help these parents?"

-That was the beginning of long, beautiful journey.
+That was the beginning of a long, beautiful journey.

 In 2008 the project Stanza dei Figli [the Children’s Room] was born.
 Since then, every last Saturday of the month Rosa and other volunteers meet in a shelter home with children with disabilities, while their parents have time for themselves from 5 to 10pm.

 It was a great success.
-In three months people with disabilities performed their task, some using computer, others manually, each according to their abilities.
+In three months people with disabilities performed their task, some using computers, others manually, each according to their abilities.

 It was a beautiful experience.
 Educators which worked with us were very satisfied.
 The same for the kids, as they had been tested out and were very motivated.
 When September came, the deadline we had given ourselves, we looked at each other and wondered if it was really the case to shut it down.
 I spoke again with the president and he still had no idea what to do with the books.